niltwill/vc-updatedscm/README.md

 - In 'Sir, Yes Sir!' mission, the army now use M4 instead of Ruger.
 - In 'The Job' mission, you will now have to lose your wanted level before initiating the bank robbery.
 - Increased bike's health in 'G-spotlight'
-- The taxi driver in taxi sidemission will not enter as passenger anymore (because when he does, Tommy can no longer enter back to that taxi)??????
+- The taxi driver in taxi sidemission will not enter as passenger anymore (because when he does, Tommy can no longer enter back to that taxi)???
-- Added slow motion effect in 'Psycho Killer' while the psycho kills the security guard (in one shot now)??????
+- Added slow motion effect in 'Psycho Killer' while the psycho kills the security guard (in one shot now)???
 - No more afternoon time setting in 'Supply & Demand'
 - Skimmer inside large hangar at airport now spawns after mission 'Dildo Dodo'????
 - Romero Hearse now spawns next to "The Well Stacked Pizza" restaurant in Little Haiti after 'Two Bit Hit'